Myer Fredman

 The Italian Government awarded Myer Fredman the medal Per Servizio della Musica e Cultura Italiana.

-Fredman was a teacher to many musicians, including Kim Sutherland.

-He moved to Hobart, Tasmania where he conducted and taught as Adjunct Professor at the University of Tasmania's Conservatorium of Music.
+Fredman was a teacher to many musicians, including Kim Sutherland and Derek Williams.
+He moved to Hobart, Tasmania, where he conducted and taught as adjunct professor at the University of Tasmania's Conservatorium of Music.
 He was also involved in creating The Tasmanian Discovery Orchestra.
 He died in Hobart on 4 July 2014, aged 82.